silverqx/TinyORM/docs/tinyorm-relationships.md

 <a name="many-to-many-model-structure"></a>
 #### Model Structure

 Many-to-many relationships are defined by writing a method that returns the result of the `belongsToMany` method.
-The `belongsToMany` method is provided by the `Orm::Tiny::BaseModel<Model, AllRelations...>` base class that is used by all of your application's TinyORM models.
+The `belongsToMany` method is provided by the `Orm::Tiny::Model<Derived, AllRelations...>` base class that is used by all of your application's TinyORM models.
 For example, let's define a `roles` method on our `User` model.
 The first argument passed to this method is the name of the related model class:

     #ifndef USER_H
     #define USER_H